-Every spring, Arrow Exterminators likes to educate our customers on one of the south's most notorious pests - termites.
-With the potential to cause more than $5 billion in structural damages each year often not covered by homeowners' insurance, termites are a definite threat to homes.
-However, there is another pest that is giving termites a run for their money - and yours too - carpenter bees.
+Over the years, Arrow Exterminators has educated countless customers on one of the South’s most notorious pests - termites.
+With the potential to cause more than $5 billion in structural damages each year, and often not covered by homeowners' insurance, termites are a definite threat to homes.
+But, there is another pest that is giving termites a run for their money - and yours too - carpenter bees.

 Recently, Arrow has been receiving more and more calls about these wood-boring pests, with customers concerned about huge bees swarming around their deck or eaves.
 Carpenter bees are most active in spring, when they begin to emerge from hibernation and build their nests.
 Sometimes called boring bees due to their nesting habits, they like to make their home in soft woods such as cedar, pine, redwood and cypress.
 While they prefer bare, weathered and unpainted wood, they will drill holes through painted or stained wood to build their nests.

 Carpenter Bees vs. Other Bees

 More than twice the size of honeybees, carpenter bees bear a close resemblance to bumble bees.
 The major difference in appearance is that their abdomens are bare, shiny and black.
 Male carpenter bees do not have stingers, but can be extremely aggressive, often hovering around and diving at those who are near their nest.
 Female carpenter bees, on the other hand, have stingers, but will only attack if provoked.
 While honeybees build their nests in trees, or under the eaves of buildings, and bumblebees nest in the ground, carpenter bees create their nests by drilling holes into wood.

 Carpenter Bees vs. Termites